 Mark has a particular interest in the energy, infrastructure and telecommunications sectors and has advised clients across a range of commercial and financial matters.

-Mark is ranked as a leading lawyer by Chambers Asia Pacific 2017 and is recognised by Legal 500 Asia Pacific 2018 and AsiaLaw Profiles 2016 for his banking & finance expertise.
+Mark is recognised as a Band 1 lawyer in Chambers Asia Pacific 2018 and is recognised by Legal 500 Asia Pacific 2018 and AsiaLaw Profiles 2016 for his banking & finance expertise.
+He is ranked as a Notable Practitioner by IFLR1000 2018.

 Mark has advised: